pay-lens/web/src/components/icons/SvgIcon/SVG_ICON.md

 # Icons

-## Guidance and suggestions for using icons with IRCL.
+## Guidance and suggestions for using icons

-IRCL provides icons support in three ways:
+Icons are supported in three ways:

 1. Icons exported as React components (SVG icons).
 2. With the `SvgIcon` component, a React wrapper for custom SVG icons.

-IRCL has icons provided for consumption already across several different "themes".
-For each SVG icon, we export the respective React component from `@iss/ircl/icons`.

 ## Basic Usage

 ### Icon (direct use)

-Install `@iss/ircl`.
 Import using one of these two options:

     ```js
     // Good
-    import Caret from '@iss/ircl/icons/Caret';
+    import Caret from 'components/icons/Caret';

     // Bad
-    import { Caret } from '@iss/ircl/icons';
+    import { Caret } from 'components/icons';
     ```

 #### Also Provided